MohammedBENHADINE/MohammedBENHADINE/README.md

 Here are some ideas to get you started:

-🔭 Currently immersed in the realm of IoT projects.
+## 🔭 Currently immersed in the realm of IoT projects.

-🌱 Actively acquiring Python skills for scripting, web applications, and AI-based projects.
+## 🌱 Actively acquiring Python skills
+For scripting, web applications, and AI-based projects.
 Engaging in the ALX African Leaders program to fortify my software engineering foundation, exploring diverse technologies to stay abreast of industry trends, and fostering a deeper understanding of the tech landscape.

-👯 Seeking collaboration opportunities on open-source frameworks for IoT.
+## 👯 Seeking collaboration opportunities
+On open-source frameworks for IoT.
 Preparing to unveil a framework tailored for low-power devices, facilitating secure M2M interactions at a minimal cost and carbon footprint.
 Stay tuned for updates!

-💬 Feel free to inquire about IoT/Hardware/RTOS/C
+## 💬 Feel free to inquire about IoT/Hardware/RTOS/C

-📫 Reach out to me at m.benhadine@iotleads.tech/mohammedbenhadine@gmail.com.
+## 📫 Reach out to me
+Google Chat: mohammedbenhadine@gmail.com.
+Direct email: m.benhadine@iotleads.tech